ChameleonCloud/docs/source/technical/reservations/gui_reservations.rst

 Navigate to the "Hosts" tab,  and fill out the form by specifying the new minimum and maximum numbers of hosts.
 Then, click on the *Update* button to finish your request.

-Changing the Number of Floating IPs in a Lease
+Changing the number of floating IPs in a lease
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to change the number of floating IPs in a lease, whether the